- t: 919.573.6227

 - Client AlertUS Department of Labor Announces Final Rule on New Salary Levels for White Collar Overtime Exemptions09.25.2019

 Professional & Civic Activities

 Member, Section Council, North Carolina Bar Association Labor & Employment Law Section (2021-present)

 Member, Board of Directors, Diabetes Family Connection (2019-present)

 Member, NCBA Young Lawyers Division (2015–present)

 My approach to the practice of law is very similar to my approach to life: I believe the right combination of planning and flexibility can solve most problems.

-I attribute this in large part to my experiences as the oldest of five children.
+I attribute this in large part to my experiences as the oldest of five.
 If you’ve ever taken a group of five children anywhere, you know that the right supplies and attitude can go a long way.
 In my experience, the same applies to business management: communicating expectations and contingency planning are essential, as is the ability to adapt and think creatively when things don’t go as planned.

 Outside of work, I love exploring local parks with my family and reading everything from novels to advice columns.
 After living with Type I Diabetes for more than twenty five years, I also serve on the board for The Diabetes Family Connection, an organization with the mission to positively transform life with diabetes through the power of community.
 I am proud to be an ambassador for the Type I Diabetes community and believe that visibility is key to showing what is possible.